Reliant Robin: Driving a Reliant with a motorcycle licence (United Kingdom regulations)

 Interest in the Reliant increased once more after January 2013, when the licensing scheme was changed once again.
 From 2013, a holder of a full category A motorcycle licence over the age of 21 may drive a three-wheeled vehicle of any power.
 This age restriction applies to full Category B holders also.
 In a further change in 2014, the UK government created a new descriptor "motor tricycles with power output over 15kW" within the top-level category A (including its related driver age restriction of 21 years), into which the Reliant 3 wheeler range fits.

 Because of these licensing changes, a Reliant Robin cannot be driven with a provisional licence; unless the driver meets certain disability criteria.

 In popular culture

-Reliant three-wheelers enjoy a special place in British culture, often humorously as the butt of jokes, such as when Patsy Stone dismissively refers to Edina Monsoon's isolation chamber as resembling one in the TV series Absolutely Fabulous.
-In the United Kingdom, the Robin is sometimes affectionately nicknamed the "Plastic Pig" because of its distinctive shape and fibreglass body shell.
-It is also often, and erroneously, referred to as the Robin Reliant.
-Georgia Nicolson, the fictional heroine of Louise Rennison's Confessions of Georgia Nicolson book series aimed at teenage girls, regularly makes fun of the family car, referred to as a Robin Reliant.

 Miss Shepherd owned one Reliant Robin in The Lady in the Van, a 1989 book, 1999 play and 2015 film by Alan Bennett, a real-life portrayal of a case of Diógenes syndrome.

-The Reliant Robin is staple material for comedian Jasper Carrott.

-Perhaps two of the best known Reliants in British comedy are actually Reliant Regal Supervans—the dirty yellow van owned by the Trotter brothers in Only Fools and Horses, and the light blue van that always ends up getting tipped over, crashed into, bumped out of its parking space etc. by a British Leyland Mini in Mr. Bean.

-Reliant Robins make semi-regular appearances on Scrapheap Challenge, often stripped down to a light three-wheeled chassis.
-One team converted the car into a wheelie-racer.

-The 2011 Disney film Cars 2 features a French character named Tomber who is patterned on a Reliant Regal saloon car, though he also has been compared to a Robin.
-His name means "falling" in French, referencing the instability of three-wheel vehicles.

-The 2018 music video for Rick Astley's She Makes Me, from the album Beautiful Life prominently features a yellow Reliant Rialto.

-The original American television series Magnum P.I. features a Robin in the season 6 opener from 1985, titled "Deja Vu".
-Johnathon Quayle Higgins rents and drives one.

-In the 2019 Amazon Prime Video series Good Omens Witchhunter Private Newton Pulsifer (played by Jack Whitehall) drives a robin's egg blue Robin.
+Joanna Lumley remarks, as the character Patsy Stone, that her friend's isolation tank "looks like a Robin Reliant" in the 1992 Iso Tank episode of the British sitcom series Absolutely Fabulous.

+In both the 1990 novel by Neil Gaiman and Terry Pratchett and the TV series released in 2019, the Reliant Robin makes an appearance in Good Omens.
+The character Pulsifer Newton (in series 1) drives the vehicle, which he names after Dick Turpin.